 Camping is fun. :-|

 The whole roll came out.
-When I shoot with the camera, I’ll put a link so anyone who knows these people or who are these people can contact me and get their images.
+Anyone who knows these people or who are these people can contact me via the YouTube comments for the Minolta Freedom Zoom Explorer EX and get their images.

 Fuji ISO 200 film of unknown vintage.
 Some grain in low light but not bad for being in someone’s garage.
 Processed and scanned by The Camera Shop of Santa Fe.